The vocabulary of degrowth: A roundtable debate

 Ekaterina Chertkovskaya (EC): It’s also hard for me to say what is missing from the book, and I very much agree with Stefania that a vocabulary is unlimited in a way.
 So I would like to address not what is missing and not new words that we need to bring, but how we reinvent the words we use in growth-centric societies.
 And what they would mean in degrowth, so that, to put it very roughly, it does not become an empty signifier or so that it’s not used in very narrow all-too straightforward ways.

 I would like to start with the most used definition of degrowth, the very first lines that you come across when you search for it online.
 That definition says that ‘degrowth is an equitable downscaling of production and consumption that will reduce societies’ throughput of energy and raw materials’.
-It doesn’t come as the main one in the book, but does everywhere else.
+It doesn’t come across as the main one in the book, but does everywhere else.
 I can see how this definition works in the ecological economics context and what is in mind there, but when it’s used for broader audiences – academic or non-academic – it can be misleading in many ways.
 If not explained exactly what is meant, it comes across as an individualist middle class western notion, as if you should basically reduce your consumption.
 And this is a critique that I have come across very often from leftist communities.
 This definition also downplays the broader agenda that degrowth has and which is very much present in the Vocabulary and other discussions.
 It might also spark some anxieties.
 If we talk about downscaling, then what is downscaled and how?
 Does all production need to be downscaled and who decides upon it?
 It would be nice – and you do it in the book – if this definition comes with an explanation and isn’t the primary lines that you read when you come across degrowth.

 Giacomo D’Alisa (GD): Indeed, this definition is too much quoted, and it’s problematic.
 But note that we have given it up and it’s not in the book.

 EC: Now let’s proceed to the issues of work.
 There are some proposals in the vocabulary around work, which would be in line with degrowth.
 Their concreteness, without rethinking the concept of work itself and the problematic aspects of modern work, actually makes them feel abstract.
-For example, a proposal of work-sharing in itself does not come as a satisfactory universal proposal, even for degrowth, with many questions arising.
+For example, a proposal of work-sharing in itself does not come across as a satisfactory universal proposal, even for degrowth, with many questions arising.
 What kind of work will be shared?
 Are these uninteresting, alienating and dehumanising jobs most of us do today, in societies where our worth is still defined thorough work?
 Or is it some other idea of work that we have in mind?
 A broad comment would be that a lot of work today is alienating, deskilling, but at the same time our societies are very work-centric, so your worth is still defined through the work that you do and sometimes the very fact of being engaged in paid work.
-At the same, we shouldn’t necessarily discharge work and see the solution in getting rid of and doing less of it.
+At the same time, we shouldn’t necessarily discharge work and see the solution in getting rid of and doing less of it.
 There can, of course, be some meaning and dignity in work.
 So how can work be reclaimed or reconceptualised in degrowth?
 I don’t have the answer to it and think this is something that needs to be thought through.
 I very much sympathise with Kropotkin’s point that work should not be split into manual and knowledge or ‘brain’ work, and that the two should come together, and that the wholeness of work should be realised this way.
 But I think it’s not enough and needs to be engaged with more.

 The concept of consumption is also important and is addressed to some extent in the book, in the social limits of growth chapter.
 But consumption is mainly understood as positional consumption or maybe conspicuous consumption, status consumption.
 This is surely a very important part of modern consumption, but there are other gratifications that you can find from consuming.
 There can be super-conspicuous consumption, for example, when you are not trying to impress anyone, but by being discreet in consumer choices still engage in consumerism.
 Or there can be hedonist gratifications from consumption, for example, from the smells and the tastes of the things that are consumed – traditional hedonism it’s called.
 Or modern hedonism would be in gratification from consumption of experiences that can be even not necessarily pleasant, but still you do engage in those.
 So it would be important for degrowth to understand consumption better by engaging with those various forms it.